mattkhan/glabm/README.md

 The available global variables in templates are `issue` and `mergeRequest`, with the schema defined below.

-Arbitrary data can be added as globally available variables with the `--data` option, e.g. `--data='{ "variables": { "postMessage": "hi" } }'`.
-The variables must be nested under the `variables` key and in JSON format.
+Arbitrary data can be added as globally available variables with the `--data` or `--data-file` options.
+Both options require the data to be formatted in JSON with the variables nested under the `variables` key, e.g. `--data='{ "variables": { "postMessage": "hi" } }'`.

+`--data` requires a JSON string as an argument.

+`--data-file` requires the path to a file under `~/.config/glabm/templates/`.

 ```typescript
 type Issue = {